fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricServiceType.md

 PS C:\>Get-ServiceFabricServiceType -ApplicationTypeName "CalcServiceApp" -ApplicationTypeVersion "1.0"
 ```

-The command gets Service Fabric service type information for version 1.0 of the CalcServiceApp application.
+This command gets the information for the service types of version 1.0 of the CalcServiceApp application.

 ## PARAMETERS